-Policy BEII - Replacement Dwellings
+Policy BE9 - Replacement Dwellings

 Proposals for replacement dwellings must respect the character and appearance of the locality.
-Particular importance is placed on sensitive sites such as those within conservation areas or affecting the setting of listed buildings.
+Particular importance is placed on sensitive sites such as those within conservation areas or affecting the setting of listed buildings or lying in areas susceptible to flooding.

 Replacement dwellings must be of an appropriate scale so as not to be too dominant or adversely affect the amenity of neighbouring uses.

-Proposals will be expected to meet at least BREEAM "Excellent" standard in accordance with Policy BE6 of this Plan.
+Proposals will be expected to meet high standards of design in accordance with Policy BE5 of this Plan.